stedo880/SmartBatteryManager/README.md

 - **Dynamic Scheduling**: Adjusts charging plans hourly based on updated forecasts and price data.
 - **Customizable Parameters**: Allows users to configure battery capacity, target SoC, charging power, and duration.

+## How it works

+The `SmartBatteryManager` operates by continuously monitoring and analyzing data from various sources to optimize battery charging.
+Here's a step-by-step breakdown of its functionality:

+1. **State of Charge (SoC) Monitoring**: The app retrieves the current battery SoC from the configured sensor (`soc_sensor`).
+This value is used to determine how much energy is needed to reach the target SoC.

+2. **Solar Production Forecast**: Using data from the `Forecast.Solar` service, the app predicts the amount of solar energy expected to be available in the coming hours.
+This helps prioritize charging during periods of high solar production.

+3. **Electricity Price Analysis**: The app fetches electricity price data from the `Tibber` integration (`tibber_sensor`).
+It identifies low-cost periods to schedule grid charging when solar energy is insufficient.

+4. **Dynamic Scheduling**: Based on the SoC, solar forecast, and electricity prices, the app dynamically adjusts the charging schedule.
+It ensures that charging occurs during optimal times to minimize costs and maximize renewable energy usage.

+5. **Customizable Parameters**: Users can configure parameters such as battery capacity, target SoC, charging power, and duration.
+These settings allow the app to adapt to different battery systems and user preferences.

+6. **Hourly Updates**: The app recalculates the charging plan every hour, incorporating the latest data to ensure the schedule remains efficient and up-to-date.

 ## Dependencies

 To use this app, ensure the following dependencies are installed and configured: